albar965/littlenavmap-manual/src/en/MENUS.rst

 |Options| Options
 ^^^^^^^^^^^^^^^^^

-Opens the dialog :doc:`OPTIONS` which allows to change the user interface, map display, weather and more.
+Opens the dialog window :doc:`OPTIONS` which allows to change the user interface, map display, weather and more.

 .. note::